Senior Marine Ecologist

-At GeoEngineers, Jason works primarily on projects that impact nearshore habitats.
+At GeoEngineers, Jason works primarily on projects that impact nearshore habitats, focusing especially on eelgrass and other key species.
 When things go wrong in a complex marine ecosystem, Jason looks for ways to repair them.
 And when we develop coastal areas, Jason’s there to make sure it’s done responsibly.
 He understands the complex state and federal regulations applying to marine ecology.
 By making sure our projects stay compliant and safe, Jason helps us protect both our clients and the environment.

 Marine ecology is more than a job for Jason, it’s a calling.

 “Fast forward nearly 35 years and I am here designing restoration projects that focus on fish and invertebrates, but all the while thinking of that Sargassum and the perfect relationship between all the organisms and the plants they inhabit.”